Inu placed on four-day remand in murder case

 In the remand prayer, SI Akkas Miah said Inu was aware of the killing and he needs to be remanded to find vital clues and whereabouts of other fugitives responsible for the murder.

-Defence lawyer Muhibur Rahman Mihir submitted an application seeking bail and cancellation of the remand application on grounds that Inu was not involved in the killing.

-Upon hearing the prosecution and the defence, Magistrate Mehera Mahbub turned down the defence pleas and placed him on remand.

-Meanwhile, Inu was produced before another Dhaka court today in connection with another case filed with Mohammadpur Police Station over the death of a truck driver, Md Sujan, during quota protests on July 20.
+Meanwhile, Inu was produced before another Dhaka court yesterday in connection with another case filed with Mohammadpur Police Station over the death of a truck driver, Md Sujan, during the protests on July 20.

 Inu was arrested from the home of a relative in Dhaka's Uttara on August 26.